(LEAD) As temperature rises in S. Korea, worries grow over wearing face masks | Yonhap News Agency

 (LEAD) As temperature rises in S. Korea, worries grow over wearing face masks

-(ATTN: RECASTS lead; ADDS details in first four paras, last three paras)

-SEOUL, June 4 (Yonhap) -- South Korea's weather agency issued this year's first heat wave advisory for the country's southern region Thursday, raising concerns over wearing anti-virus face masks amid the warmer weather.
+SEOUL, June 4 (Yonhap) -- The temperature in South Korea's southern inland area hit over 35 C Thursday, raising concerns over the wearing of face masks amid the new coronavirus pandemic.

 The advisory comes amid concerns over wearing thick face masks during warm weather.